Frodo45127/rpfm/README.md

 #### Special Thanks to:
 - ***The guys that made PFM***: Most of the decoding stuff would have been very hard to work out without the PFM source code.
 So many thanks for make the PFM open source!
-- ***The guys at CA***: They make good, easely-moddable games, and are very friendly with the community.
+- ***The guys at CA***: They make good, easily-moddable games, and are very friendly with the community.
 Weird company in these times.

 [Rustup download]: https://www.rustup.rs/ "Here you can download it :)"
 [Gtk-rs requeriments]: http://gtk-rs.org/docs-src/requirements.html "Installation Tutorial for GTK3 in Windows"